 Santa Cruz resident Ted Orland has lived a many-faceted life in photography, filled with remarkable highlights.
 He was an assistant to celebrated photographer Ansel Adams, and an instructor at Adams’ Yosemite Workshops for fifteen years.
-He taught full time at Stanford University, as well as the University of Oregon and various California Community colleges, and mentored young photographers, including the now renowned Sally Mann.
+He taught full time at Stanford University, as well as the University of Oregon and various California Community colleges, and mentored young photographers.
 In addition, Orland is co-author, along with his colleague David Bayles, of the internationally best-selling book on artistic practice, Art & Fear.
 He has also authored a companion volume, The View From the Studio Door, and Man & Yosemite, a history of nineteenth century photography told through the era’s photographs.

 Ted Orland’s photography is wide-ranging, innovative, and defies ordinary categorization.
 He works within both analog and digital mediums, with added inventive techniques, many devised by the artist himself.